Information for Applicants

 Grant Cycle and Timeline

 The DFC program operates on the same timeline each year.
-ONDCP and SAMHSA post a Request for Applications (RFA) each year in January.
-Applications are due 60 days after the RFA posting date (March).
-During the open season, the RFA can be found at Grants.gov, SAMHSA.gov, and this website.
+ONDCP and SAMHSA post a Funding Opportunity Announcement (FOA) each year in January.
+Applications are due 60 days after the FOA posting date (March).
+During the open season, the FOA can be found at Grants.gov, SAMHSA.gov, and this website.

 Once applications are received, they go through two screening processes.
 The first is related to formatting and other requirements for grants from SAMHSA.
 The second screening process is to ensure that each applicant is eligible to receive DFC funding.
 The statutory eligibility requirements are checked by both ONDCP and SAMHSA.
 If an application passes both screening processes, it goes to peer review.
 If it does not, the applicant will receive a letter indicating they were screened out by SAMHSA in the first review for not meeting formatting or other requirements (i.e., past the deadline, exceeded Project Narrative page limits, etc.).
 If an applicant does not meet all of the statutory eligibility requirements, the second level of review, a letter will be sent via express delivery indicating which requirements were not met.
 All correspondence for applications will be sent to the individual listed as the Business Official on the application.

 The DFC program’s peer review pool is comprised of current and former DFC grantees.
 Each application is assigned to a panel of three peer reviewers for scoring.
 The composite of the three scores becomes the application’s final score.
 These final scores are ranked from the highest to the lowest and sent to ONDCP for review.
 Upon full completion of all screening processes and review of final scores, ONDCP begins funding with the highest scoring grant until all funds are exhausted.